-Magento 2 stable was released in November 2015 and from that moment onwards, the market is slowly crossing over from Magento 1 to Magento 2.
-With MageBridge being focused mainly on Joomla administrators that are not Magento 2 developers, our conclusion is that it will only be worth migrating to Magento 2 if the majority of the Magento 1 extensions is already available for Magento 2.
-Estimations range that this majority will be migrated towards the end of 2017.
+No, unfortunately not.
+Magento 2 stable was released in November 2015 and from that moment onwards, the market has been slowly crossing over from Magento 1 to Magento 2.
+MageBridge has always been a niche product that focused mainly on Joomla administrators who are less comfortable with Magento development.
+Because of this, and because of the slow decline of Joomla popularity, our conclusion is that it will not be worth migrating MageBridge to Magento 2.

 PHP 5.3 has been declared obsolete since August 2014 - it really is outdated and should not be used.
 All our extensions are tested and built for PHP 5.6 and higher.
 Performance wise, we recommend Magento shops to run on PHP 7.

 Some code might still work under PHP 5.5 and earlier.
 One of the changes we have made is to use the <?= tag in PHTML templates.
 Contrary to what some believe, this is not a bad practice: The short echo tag <?= is not part of the short open tags, it is part of the PSR-1 standard, part of the Magento coding standard, considered a best practice by many PHP developers and actually enabled all the time in PHP 5.4 or higher.
 Under PHP 5.3 though, it is part of the PHP setting short_open_tag which should, therefore, be enabled.

 We are currently working on implementing various features that definitely will require PHP 5.4 - traits, short array syntax.
 So we recommend you to work on upgrading PHP instead of hacking our code to make it work on outdated PHP environments.
 Additionally, our Magento 2.2 code will only work under PHP 7.